GoogleCloudPlatform/cloud-sql-jdbc-socket-factory/README.md

 would be
 `jdbc:mysql://google/mydb?cloudSqlInstance=foo:bar:baz&socketFactory=com.google.cloud.sql.mysql.SocketFactory`

+A tool is available in `examples/getting-started` that can help you generate the right JDBC URL.

 ## Credentials

 The library needs to obtain credentials in order to retrieve SSL certificates that are used to connect to the instance.